And here I thought five hours of music would be enough.

 This is how I remember Prince.
 Hill’s performance, especially — a shy yet enthusiastic turn spent mostly behind two other vocalists, full of meek dance moves and powerful vocals — brought me back to my first show at Paisley Park, when Prince and Hill shared the stage in the smaller of the complex’s two main performance spaces.
 To me, Judith is magic in a small room.
 Prince was at his most magical in small rooms.

 And then: 4 a.m.
-After a final chorus of Atlantic Starr’s “We Party Hearty,” the party shut down and we headed home, but I still would’ve stayed for more.
+After a final chorus of Atlantic Starr’s “We Party Hearty,” [edit: this song could have been Sly and the Family Stone’s “Fun”] the party shut down and we headed home, but I still would’ve stayed for more.
 If anyone’s music could keep me going for eight hours, Prince’s could…and did.

 Cecilia Johnson is a staff writer for the Local Current Blog.
 Emmet Kowler works with lights all day and takes photos after dark.